jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

 - [ ] **Core Components Implementation**
   - [ ] Install and configure all core shadcn/ui components
   - [ ] Create consistent styling overrides
+  - [ ] Implement responsive design for all screen sizes (mobile, tablet, desktop, large screens)
+  - [ ] Test components on various device sizes and orientations
-  - [ ] Document usage patterns for each component
+  - [ ] Document usage patterns for each component including responsive behavior

 - [ ] **Composed Components Implementation**
   - [ ] Implement high-priority composed components first:
-    - AuthForm
+    - AuthForm - with mobile-first responsive design
-    - PricingTable
+    - PricingTable - with responsive layouts for all device sizes
-    - FeatureComparison
+    - FeatureComparison - with adaptive display for small screens
-    - DashboardMetric
+    - DashboardMetric - with responsive sizing and stacking
-    - EmptyState
+    - EmptyState - with properly scaled illustrations for all devices
   - [ ] Add remaining composed components as needed for specific products
+  - [ ] Ensure all components use responsive design principles (fluid layouts, appropriate text sizing, touch targets)
+  - [ ] Test all components across device sizes (320px mobile to 4K displays)
-  - [ ] Create storybook-like examples for each composed component
+  - [ ] Create storybook-like examples for each composed component showing responsive behavior

 ## Testing & Validation